My Home and Alphabet Group ‘GMUBH’

 Aim: To identify household objects and give their use.

-Preparation: Flash cards/real objects to be kept ready.
+Preparation: Flashcards to be kept ready

 Procedure:

-- Student identifies the object and gives the use of the object.
+- The teacher shows a flashcard and the student identifies the household object and gives the use of the object.

 Example –